GummiCode/freecodecamp-react-testing-library/notes.md

 ## 3. Screenshot Testing

 The example above was a screenshot test.
+Screenshot tests show if a component's render output has *changed* since the last time a snapshot was taken and saved.

 ```
 import React from 'react'